udaan-iitt/editions/2023_Autumn/internships-and-placements-through-the-students-lens.md

 date: 2023-10-11T19:21:55.944Z
 desc: Um, where do we start?
 thumbnail: images/pexels-fauxels-3184465.jpg
-authors: Krithi, Sathya, Anant, Keshav, Neerav, Sneha MS
+authors: Krithi Shailya, Sathyanarayann, Anant Tyagi, Keshav Kumar Manjhi, Neerav Sreekumar, Sneha M S
-starred: false
+starred: true
 ---
 <!--StartFragment-->

-# Preface
+### Preface

 The main aim of this article was to sort of navigate through the placement process, talk about different aspects of placements, and find out what’s actually going on.
 The authors of this article are currently fourth-years themselves trying to sit through the placement process and would like to apologize for any unintentional bias against, um, where do we start?